sfc-aqua/quisp/doc/Build_on_windows.md

 ![](https://i.imgur.com/2aMxfLB.jpg)

-Click *Directroy* and choose the location where Quisp was cloned (usually it will be in the omnet directroy)
+Click *Directory* and choose the location where Quisp was cloned (usually it will be in the omnet directory)

 ![](https://i.imgur.com/gTIq3ow.jpg)